The Age of PageRank is Over

 Then, imagine a world in which companies use all their resources, technology, and human potential to create entirely user-centric products.
 This will drive innovation as yet unseen.

-In the future, instead of everyone sharing the same search engine, you’ll have your completely individual, personalized Mike or Julia or Jarvis - the AI.
-Instead of being scared to share information with it, you will volunteer your data, knowing its incentives align with yours.
+In the future, instead of everyone sharing the same search engine, you’ll have your completely individual, personalized Mike or Julia or Jarvis - your own personal assistant.
+Instead of being scared to share information with it, you will chose what data you want it to have and volunteer your data only after knowing its incentives align with yours.
 The more you tell your assistant, the better it can help you, so when you ask it to recommend a good restaurant nearby, it’ll provide options based on what you like to eat and how far you want to drive.
 Ask it for a good coffee maker, and it’ll recommend choices within your budget from your favorite brands with only your best interests in mind.
 The search will be personal and contextual and excitingly so!

 The most sophisticated ones will be able to answer questions requiring them to digest pages of documents, even entire books or videos, to come up with a 200-word summary.